Processes

 "Equivalent to the previous line"

-s are created with Actor class >> #boot:
+Actors are created with Actor class >> #boot: and friends, or with

-the convenience method ActorBehavior class >> #spawn
+the convenience method ActorBehavior class >> #spawn, if the desired

-behavior object is an ActorBehavior
+behavior object is an ActorBehavior.

-) is used, the result is an
+If spawn (or Actor class >> #bootProxy:) is used, the result is an

-instance, which automatically performs many of the parts
+ActorProxy instance, which automatically performs many of the parts

-of the RPC protocol that Actor
+of the RPC protocol that Actor instances expect.
+See the section on

 proxies.